aviaryan/awesome-no-login-web-apps/README.md

 * [GTmetrix](https://gtmetrix.com/) - Analyze your site’s speed and make it faster.
 * [BuildWith](https://builtwith.com/) - Find the technology stack to know everything about a website.
 * [WooRank](https://www.woorank.com/) - SEO Audit tool, provides website review with global and local rank in terms of traffic generated.
+* [CSS Menu Maker](http://www.cssmenumaker.com/) - This tool is great for generating quick, simple drop-down menus from selected styles and generates downloadable CSS.

 ### Search Engines